kumuluz/kumuluzee-swagger/README.md

 ## Swagger configuration

-When kumuluzee-swagger dependnecy is included in the project, you can start documenting your REST API using [Swagger-Core Annotations](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X).
+When kumuluzee-swagger dependency is included in the project, you can start documenting your REST API using [Swagger-Core Annotations](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X).

 ### Documenting application class
 ```java